How adaptable is Alasdair Gray?

 Tony Graham - freelance theatre director and founder of the Unicorn Theatre.

-David Greig - Scottish playwright and theatre director and Artistic Director of Edinburgh's Royal Lyceum Theatre.
+David Greig - Scottish playwright, theatre director and Artistic Director of Edinburgh's Royal Lyceum Theatre.

 Ben Schaffer - American author and editor.